 Did you know I have released a new D&D zine?
-You can get the first issue already for free!
+You can get all the editions released (7 issues so far) for FREE!

 The goal of this exercise is to create a playable D&D system that has old school sensibilities and feel – OSR – but with the ease of play from 5th edition.

 Before I begin however, I want to let you know how I laid this out and of a couple of assumptions.

 First up, the maximum level you are going to reach is 10 – this replicates the older editions of D&D where you didn’t get much higher in level than that (and after all, most campaigns don’t go past level 10 any way).

 This also means that characters don’t reach the lofty “super-hero” status of those higher tiers.

 As mentioned above, there are two types of changes I am going to look at: